Fortnite guide (v7.20) – tips and tricks for Season 7, how to play, how to improve, how to win

 - Fortnite locations – where to land in Season 7 Fortnite map, best loot, chest map

-- Fortnite weapons – weapon stats, best weapons for Season 7, including new Suppressed Sniper Rifle, Heavy Assault Rifle, Dynamite, and more
+- Fortnite weapons – weapon stats, best weapons for Season 7, including new Scoped Revolver, Suppressed Sniper Rifle, and more

+- Fortnite Scoped Revolver – tips, stats, locations, comparisons to other weapons, how to use effectively

 - Fortnite loadouts – best loadouts, weapon combinations, item synergies